Streampunk/beamengine/README.md

 ## Workers

-Workers run jobs, either just-in-time to create a response to an HTTP request or triggered to do some just-in-vase background work - e.g. housekeeping - as the result of a request.
+Workers run jobs, either just-in-time to create a response to an HTTP/S request or triggered to do some just-in-vase background work - e.g. housekeeping - as the result of a request.
 For example:

 * create an image from a frame of video _on-the-fly_;
 * change the sample rate of some audio as it is being played without storing the result, e.g. 44,100Hz to 48,000Hz;